Unconventional T cells in human pathology – Andrea Ponzetta team

 Our research interest is focused on a subset of immune cells ideally located at the crossroad between innate and adaptive immunity: unconventional T cells (UTC).
 Over the last two decades, a non-redundant role for UTC has been demonstrated in countless physiological and pathological contexts, generating a growing interest in their potential therapeutic application.
 However, several fundamental aspects of UTC biology and function remain elusive.

 In parallel, our team is evaluating the functional implications and the translational value of the UTC compartment in the tumor setting, and specifically in gastroesophageal adenocarcinoma (GEAC).
 GEAC is a heterogeneous disease with low survival rate and increasing incidence in western countries, where conventional therapy has limited efficacy.
 Our objective is to use immune parameters to improve the current patient classification and find new therapeutic targets, as a fundamental step towards personalized treatment.
+We are particularly interested in understanding the immunological implications of peritoneal carcinomatosis, a condition associated with dismal prognosis and poor quality of life and are involved in clinical trials aimed at improving treatment efficacy in this patient group.

-Our research at the Center of Infectious Medicine benefits from the collaboration with several research units within and outside KI and is closely connected with our clinical collaborators at the Karolinska University Hospital.
-In our team we use and integrate a range of single cell technologies, including high-dimensional flow cytometry, single cell genomics and digital pathology, and we are always looking for new analytical pipelines to face the challenge of big-data in immunology.
+In our team we use and integrate a range of single cell technologies, including flow cytometry, single cell genomics and highly multiplexed spatial protein profiling, and we are always looking for new analytical pipelines to face the challenge of big data in immunology.

 Open positions